ToddBear/LangGuidedProgram/README.md

 ## Testing

-Download the pre-trained weights, put it into the LangGuidedProgram/output folder, and run the following scripts:
+Download the pre-trained weights [here](), put it into the LangGuidedProgram/output folder, and run the following scripts:

 ```bash
 cd LangGuidedProgram/src